colinlclark/report_driven_template/README.md

 ##  `report_for_my_project.tex`
 LaTeX document that is *produced* by project.py and stored in git for reuse later.
-##  `utils/latex_header.tex`
-Header for your latex document -- preconfigured with everything you need (and way more...)

 ##  `report_for_my_project.pdf`
 PDF file created for `project.tex` stored in git for convenience